HomeAbout UsServices

 Business Structures Explained

 Choosing the right structure for your business is one of the most important decisions you will make as a manager or owner.
-Here is a list of business structures to help point you in the right direction.

 What is a Sole Trader?

-As a sole trader (also known as sole proprietorship) of a business you are the sole business owner and you trade in your own name (e.g. John Woodward's Law Firm).
+As a sole trader (also known as sole proprietorship) of a business you are the sole business owner and you trade in your own name (e.g. Gavin Hanrahan‘s Law Firm).
 Because you are using your own name, you typically will not have to register a separate business name.
 From a legal perspective, there is no distinction between the owner and the business itself.
 Like any other business, sole traders can have staff under their employment.
-However, there is risk involved in being a sole trader because your personal assets will be at risk from any liabilities that the business incurs - this is sometimes referred to as 'unlimited liability'.
+However, there is risk involved in being a sole trader because your personal assets will be at risk from any liabilities that the business incurs – this is sometimes referred to as ‘unlimited liability’.

 Two of the main advantages of being a sole trader are the low start-up costs involved and the reduced regulations, in comparison to other structures.
 However, if the business becomes successful it usually leads to an increase in risks, responsibilities and complications.
 This is why so many sole traders seek legal advice as soon as their business starts to take off.